3DI70R/mari-o-fceux/README.md

                                   if set to false, every replay plays itself independent of others on infinite loop, so all replays redistributed on level move evenly

-RecordTrailFrameCount = 30      - trail length in frames
+SaveGenerationRecords = true    - saves all unique records for each generation in backup directory
-DissolveAnimationFrames = 15    - fade out animation duration in frames PlayerCloseFadeDistance = 32    - objects will start to fade at this distance to player,
+                                  so you can import it in your custom programm, if you like file format is pretty simple and can be viewed in .lua file RecordTrailFrameCount = 30      - trail length in frames DissolveAnimationFrames = 15    - fade out animation duration in frames PlayerCloseFadeDistance = 32    - objects will start to fade at this distance to player,